 ESET endpoint protection products support all OSes including Windows, macOS, Linux and Android.

-ESET Endpoint Security is ranked 16th in Endpoint Protection for Business (EPP) with 31 reviews while Microsoft Defender for Endpoint is ranked 3rd in Endpoint Protection for Business (EPP) with 114 reviews.
-ESET Endpoint Security is rated 8.2, while Microsoft Defender for Endpoint is rated 8.0.
+ESET Endpoint Security is ranked 13th in EPP (Endpoint Protection for Business) with 45 reviews while Microsoft Defender for Endpoint is ranked 1st in EPP (Endpoint Protection for Business) with 121 reviews.
+ESET Endpoint Security is rated 8.4, while Microsoft Defender for Endpoint is rated 8.0.
 The top reviewer of ESET Endpoint Security writes "Good at detecting potentially dangerous websites, but the alerts can be confusing at times".
 On the other hand, the top reviewer of Microsoft Defender for Endpoint writes "Enables ingestion of events directly into your SIEM/SOAR, but requires integration with all Defender products to work optimally".
-ESET Endpoint Security is most compared with SentinelOne, Sophos Intercept X, CrowdStrike Falcon, Cortex XDR by Palo Alto Networks and Kaspersky Endpoint Security for Business, whereas Microsoft Defender for Endpoint is most compared with CrowdStrike Falcon, Symantec Endpoint Security, Sophos Intercept X, Cortex XDR by Palo Alto Networks and Malwarebytes.
+ESET Endpoint Security is most compared with SentinelOne, Sophos Intercept X, Crowdstrike Falcon Endpoint Security and XDR, Cortex XDR by Palo Alto Networks and Symantec Endpoint Security, whereas Microsoft Defender for Endpoint is most compared with Sophos Intercept X, Crowdstrike Falcon Endpoint Security and XDR, Symantec Endpoint Security, SentinelOne and Check Point Harmony Endpoint.
 See our ESET Endpoint Security vs. Microsoft Defender for Endpoint report.